link-er/seminar_UDL_wise2526/docs/reports/week04_ch8_9.md

 - **Bias-Variance trade-off:** when a model is too simple (*low capacity*), it **ignores** useful information, and the error is composed mostly of that from bias ==> **Underfitting**<br>
 When a model is too complex, it **memorizes** non-general patterns, and the error is composed mostly of that from variance ==> **Overfitting**<br>
 In both cases the model does not generalize well on new unseen data.
 The ideal model aims to <u>minimize</u> both bias and variance.
-It lays in the sweet spot (not too simple, nor too complex).
-Achieving such a balance will yield the **minimum error**.
+It lays in the sweet spot (not too simple, nor too complex) in between => Achieving such a balance will yield the **minimum error**

 ![Bias-Variance-trade-off](../images/PerfBiasVarianceTradeoff.svg)